-SAFETY MEASUREMENTS OBJECTIVE Electronic Crash Record Submission Rate Meet or exceed an 80% electronic submission rate.
-Decrease in Crash Record Error Rate Reduce the crash record error rate to 5% or less.
-Decrease in Processing Time Reduce the processing time of a crash report to 20 days or less.
-Decrease in FastFARS Reporting Time Reduce the processing time of a FastFARS report to 5-6 days or less.
+SAFETY MEASUREMENTS OBJECTIVE Electronic Crash Record Submission Rate Meet or exceed a 91% electronic submission rate.
+Decrease in Crash Record Error Rate Reduce the crash record error rate to 3% or less.
+Decrease in Processing Time Reduce the processing time of a crash report to 20 days or less (using the new calculation method).
+Decrease in FastFARS Reporting Time Reduce the processing time of a FastFARS report to 4 days or less.